-PC keyboards include a vestigial Scroll Lock Key which the vast majority of users have never used.
-To overcome the Midas Touch problem we chose to use explicit activation of any of the automatic scrolling techniques by putting the Scroll Lock key back into use.
-The user toggles the automatic scrolling on and off by pressing the Scroll Lock key on the keyboard.
+To overcome the Midas Touch problem we chose to use explicit activation of any of the automatic scrolling techniques.
+The user toggles automatic scrolling on and off by pressing a key on the keyboard - on the PC this may accomplished by putting the vestigial Scroll Lock key back into use.
+The choice of the trigger used to toggle scrolling is arbitrary and can be set according to the user's preference.